 Alfred Russel Wallace was a nearly lifelong world traveler and naturalist and was taken with the way that distinct subspecies could be found in adjoining territories with no transitional form in between.
 Why did they change?
 How did they change?
 Later Wallace developed BioGeography from these thoughts.
 He also became a passionate early ecologist and wrote a book speculating on the possible nature of life on other planets.
 He also suspected that there was some form of intelligence that played a role in the evolution of species but while this was a spiritual belief, he didn’t attribute that intelligence to any theist god.

-There were both unconscious and practical reasons why the Linnean society favoring Darwin’s theory over Wallace’s (besides cronyism).
-As I mentioned in my first article, Darwin’s bloody struggle scenario with the victory defining the winner as “more fit” supported the very strong belief system among the upper classes that the poor were sort of a failed version of human beings and that it was the kindest thing really, to let them die off in large numbers to “thin the heard”.
+There were both unconscious and practical reasons why the Linnean society favored Darwin’s theory over Wallace’s (besides mere cronyism).
+As I mentioned in my first article, Darwin’s bloody struggle scenario with the victory defining the winner as “more fit” supported the very strong belief system among the upper classes that the poor were sort of a failed version of human beings and that it was the kindest thing really, to let them die off in large numbers to “thin the herd”.
 This is where the chilly phrase “Cruel to be kind” comes from.
 Wallace thought that understanding the principles of evolution could improve people’s lives and alleviate suffering.
 This is the essence of how these scientific theories shade into politics.
 And this exact issue is alive today.

 Darwin’s theory was also more accessible than Wallace’s, It made a good, simple mental cartoon.
 “Stronger thing beats weaker thing, Win and go to next round!”.
 Compare that to Wallace’s vision of environmental stresses on all the members of a local species driving evolution.
-It’s more sophisticated, but we enjoy protagonist based stories so much more.
+It’s more sophisticated, but we enjoy protagonist-based stories so much more.

 The other reason was Wallace’s teleological (meaningful) engine of evolution.
 If you leave a gap in your theory big enough to drive a god through, the church might rush that spot in an effort to hijack any scientific theory of evolution and claim it for theology instead.
 There is some justification for this, Wallace’s work HAS been used as source material for some creationists.
 The very simple (and incorrect) answer that every bit of evolution was driven by nothing but random mutations and extremely slow change was a defense against the church, but it became a prison for all the evolutionary biologists forced since then to salute it like a flag.

 And while Lamarck was never in direct competition with Darwin he was a groundbreaking thinker who had shaped the discussion.
 Although he was not the first thinker to advocate organic evolution, he was the first to develop a truly coherent evolutionary theory.
-Lamarck suggested that characteristics which were “needed” were acquired (or diminished) during the lifetime of an organism then passed on to the offspring.
+Lamarck suggested that characteristics that were “needed” were acquired during the lifetime of an organism then passed on to the offspring.
 He incorporated this mechanism into his thoughts on evolution, seeing it as resulting in the adaptation of life to local environments.
 Lamarck also referred to a tendency for organisms to become more complex, moving “up” a ladder of progress.
 He referred to this phenomenon as (translated) “The force that perpetually tends to make order”.
 Continue reading

 - Genotype: The genes present in an organism, potential or expressed.